 Provides a greater opportunity for authentic learning with a real audience to share with.

 Google Apps for Education (GAFE) will be our main content tool - over 20 million students are using GAFE worldwide.

 Teachers will be following the SAMR model, with the goal of not substituting technology for pen and paper, but rather enabling our students to select the best tool to meet their needs as learners, in all aspects of their learning.

 Teachers will be working towards more of a Flipped Classroom where teaching sessions can be ‘Paused, Rewinded and Repeated’ - anywhere, anytime.

 A workshop approach where teachers work with small groups of students while other students work with some level of independence on learning tasks based on their needs from a selection of teacher ‘must do’s’ and ‘can do’s’.

 iPads are the dominant tablet in the education sector.
 This means that the number of educational apps available through the App Store is significantly higher than for Android devices.
-The amount of professional knowledge, advice and support available to teachers is also much higher for iPads than other devices.
+The amount of professional knowledge, advice and support available to teachers is also much higher for iPads (Apple Teacher capabilities)than other devices.
 Apple also has proven software that makes management of multiple devices at school easy to administer for schools.
 We will also (for 2021) accept students bringing a Chromebook as their preferred tool.
 Whilst there are some compatibility with app use and Chrome as a search engine, the system functions differently to Apple products and can take some getting used to!

 Our staff, systems and management is also based around the use of Apple technology, and it makes for a much smoother process if the school is using the same platform for learning.
-Apple are word renowned and trusted innovators, why wouldn't we want to be part of that!
+Apple are world renowned and trusted innovators, why wouldn't we want to be part of that!

 WHY CAN’T I BRING IN OTHER DEVICES?